Vapor Density Reference Skip to main content

 Place the detector where the target gas accumulates.
 For heavier-than-air gases (propane, gasoline vapor, H2S, chlorine), mount detectors 6-12 inches above floor level.
 For lighter-than-air gases (methane, hydrogen, ammonia), mount detectors near the ceiling or at the highest point where gas can accumulate.
 For gases close to air density (CO, ethylene), place detectors at breathing zone height (4-6 feet).

 Disclaimer: Vapor density values are for standard conditions (25C, 1 atm).
 Actual vapor behavior depends on temperature, humidity, wind, air currents, and space geometry.
-This tool provides reference data for hazard assessment and is not a substitute for atmospheric monitoring, dispersion modeling, or professional safety engineering.
+LEL values and exposure-limit figures in the notes are screening references to verify against the current NIOSH Pocket Guide, SDS, and licensed ACGIH publication.
+This tool provides screening reference data for hazard assessment and is not a substitute for atmospheric monitoring, dispersion modeling, detector-placement design, or professional safety engineering.

 Learn More